What You Can Realistically Expect from the Touring Plans

 Anything from a blister to a broken attraction can throw off a touring plan.
 If unforeseen events interrupt a plan:

-- Skip one step on the plan for every 20 minutes' delay.
-If, for example, you lose your billfold and spend an hour finding it, skip three steps and pick up from there.
+- If you’re following a printed touring plan, skip a step on the plan for every 20 minutes’ delay.
+For example, if you lose your wallet and spend an hour hunting for it, skip three steps and pick up from there.

 What to Expect When You Arrive at the Parks

 Because most touring plans are based on being present when the theme park opens, you need to know about opening procedures.
 Disney trans- portation to the parks begins 11⁄2–2 hours before official opening.
 The parking lots open at around the same time.

 Each park has an entrance plaza outside the turnstiles.
 Usually, you’re held there until 30 minutes before the official opening time, when you’re admitted.
 What happens next depends on the season and the day’s crowds: